 Even if it is rainning :)

 About 3 hours

-Historical Clock at Carioca Square (close to Exit C of Carioca Metro Station)
+Clock Tower at Largo da Carioca (close to Exit C of Carioca Metro Station)

 You don’t need to book in advance, just show up at the meeting point and look for our Walkers in a red t-shirt!